Jennifer Brady: 2023: Return to WTA Tour, US Open singles third round & doubles semifinal

+In October at the China Open, Brady overcame Peyton Stearns in straight sets, but then retired after just four games of her next match against Magda Lunette due to injury.

+2024: Knee surgery

+In January, Brady announced she needed surgery on her right knee and expected to be out of competitive action for a lengthy period of time.

 Playing style

 Brady is an aggressive player who possesses an all-court game.
 She is a strong server, with her first serve being recorded as high as 114 mph (184 km/h), allowing her to serve multiple aces per match.
-She also possesses an effective kick serve, that iring free points.
+She also possesses an effective kick serve, that prevents opponents scoring free points on second serves.
 Her greatest weapon is her forehand, which is hit with heavy topspin, pushing her opponents far beyond the baseline, allowing her to accumulate a high number of winners with this shot.
 She also possesses an effective two-handed backhand, with which she can hit winners from any position on the court.
 Due to her doubles experience, she is an effective volleyer, possessing a complete repertoire of shots to perform at the net, and will frequently choose to approach the net to finish points.
 Due to her fitness, she possesses an effective defensive game, and is a strong player on return.